lbgrd/my-pharmacy/README.md

 Personal pharmacy manager.
 Track the inventory of your personal pharmacy.
-We can easily find out about stock and expiration date.
+You can easily find out about stock and expiration dates of your medecine.
-Know quickly how to use a medication, side effects and precautions.
+Quickly check how to use a medication, side effects and precautions.

 ## Prerequisites